Moaneschien/4rack/README.md

 # Ramp (very alpha)

  Ramp for VCV Rack.
 Ramps voltage up or down using cosine, linear or exponential interpolation.

+## Parameters

- Start: Requires an trigger as input. starts the ramp from Vfrom to Vto.
+ Start: Requires a trigger as input.
+Starts the ramp from Vfrom to Vto.
 A start while running restarts the ramp.
 When the end is reached voltage stays at Vto and an end puls is emitted.

  Stop: Requires an trigger as input.
 Stops/resets the proces, voltage drops to 0 or -5.